-This coffee is being roasted by Ian T. from 28th March to 21st April in Long Island City, Queens.
-We typically use the Loring Kestrel roaster for this profile.
+This coffee is being roasted by Ian T. from 9th October to 2nd November in Brooklyn.
+We use the Loring Kestrel roaster for this profile.
 We have strict guidelines for each of the coffee profiles, and this roast has to pass the development time ratio test as measured in real-time by the roasting software, Cropster.
 Once it does, it is approved for production.

 We perform Quality Control via a process of coffee tasting called cupping on all of our production roasts twice a week at our facility in Greenpoint, Brooklyn.
 Cupping is attended by Q-certified cupper Ian T., roaster Dave H.and founder Suyog M. All coffees are evaluated on a scoring scale of 0 to 3.